 Species reactivity key:

-Anti-Synapsin-2 Antibody (#ANR-015) is a highly selective antibody directed against an epitope of the rat protein.
-The antibody can be used in western blot analysis.
-It has been designed to recognize Synapsin-2 from mouse, human, and rat samples.
-This antibody will recognize both canonical isoforms (also known as Synapsin IIa) and the shorter isoform (Synapsin-IIb).
+Anti-Synapsin II (SYN2) Antibody (#ANR-015) is a highly selective antibody directed against an epitope of the rat protein.
+The antibody can be used in western blot and immunohistochemistry applications.
+It has been designed to recognize Synapsin II from mouse, human, and rat samples.
+This antibody will recognize both canonical isoforms (also known as Synapsin IIa) and the shorter isoform (Synapsin IIb).